Somdudewillson/ar-chronos/README.md

 # Chronos : Advanced Rocketry Addon
 ## Summary
-Chronos is a Advanced Rocketry addon that adds configurable per-dimension passive radiation from the environment.
+Chronos is a Advanced Rocketry addon that adds adds more realistic orbital period calculation, and the ability to manually override orbital periods.

 CurseForge Page (Recommended download location): Waiting on approval.